 State Farm: Best Endorsements

-State Farm is one of the best home and auto insurance companies that offers just over 10 endorsements to help you customize your policy to fit your home protection needs.
-The company offers common endorsements such as water backup, full replacement cost, and earthquake insurance, along with unique ones like service line coverage, home systems protection, and personal injury coverage.
+State Farm is another reputable insurance provider focusing on policy customization.
+The company offers common endorsements such as water backup, full replacement cost, and earthquake insurance.
+It also offers unique endorsements, such as service line coverage, home systems protection, and personal injury coverage.

-State Farm might be your pick if you’re looking to fine-tune your policy with additional coverage.
+State Farm might be your pick if you want to fine-tune your policy with additional coverage.

 Sample Quote: $1,057